Words by: Liam Woods

 Choosing the correct rubber compound is a crucial part of the design process when trying to create the most efficient tire possible.
-The different rubber compound offerings can be broken down into two sub categories; single compound and dual compound.
+The different rubber compound offerings can be broken down into two subcategories; single compound and dual compound.
 A single compound tire is suited for those riders looking to maximize the longevity of their tires.
-A dual compound tire places harder or softer durometer rubber throughout specific areas on the tire to achieve a desired characteristic.
+A dual compound tire places harder or softer durometer rubber throughout specific areas on the tire to achieve the desired characteristic.
 Listed below are some of the popular compound offerings from Maxxis.

 3C TRIPLE COMPOUND - 3C technology is the most popular compound from Maxxis.
 3C uses a harder base layer and two different softer compounds on the center knobs and cornering knobs.

 SUPER TACKY - Super tacky tires is a single compound tire that is most commonly paired with a downhill casing from Maxxis.

 While finding the correct tread pattern is very dependent on the terrain and the given trail conditions, it comes down to personal preference.
 Listed below are some of the most popular tread options from Maxxis.
 I would say there are 3 major categories to choose from, while some overlap, sometimes the smaller width rides different than the wider version.
 You have XC/Trail, Trail/Enduro and Downhill.
 XC/Trail will be fastest rolling with low amount of grip and only lightweight casing options.
 Trail/Enduro will be your intermediate tires, available in a few different casings and compounds.
 And Downhill will be your burliest tire and available in DH casing.
 Many of the Enduro and DH tires will feature the same tread pattern, but the casing and compound will change to suit the aggressiveness of the terrain.
 Check out our video specifically on the Best XC/Trail Tire By Maxxis: HERE